Ultimate Exit Release #1

 - Ultimate Exit Device

-I want to look at the traffic I’m exchanging with one of the major content providers like Google, and see where it comes in, and where it comes out of the my network.
+How do you use these?
+Let’s say you are a transit provider.
+You move packets from content providers to eyeball ISPs, and carry them over a costly global backbone.
+You want to look at the traffic you’re exchanging with one of the major content providers like Google, and see where it comes in, and where it comes out of your network.

-Let’s further assume that I run a well organized network, so I indicate within my Interface description nomenclatures any interconnections with Google.
-This means I can easily include these interconnect with a simple filter.
+Let’s further assume that you run a well organized network, so you indicate within your Interface description nomenclatures any interconnections with Google.
+This means you can easily include these interconnects with a simple filter.
 For example:

-BTW, if I know that I’m going to be looking at these often, I also make myself a nice Saved Filter (see below) and just call it anytime I need it instead.
+BTW, if you know that you’re going to be looking at these often, you can also make yourself a nice Saved Filter (see below) and just apply it any time you need it.

-Then I can use that saved filter in any Data Explorer query I’m working on.
+Then you can use that saved filter in any Data Explorer query you’re working on.

-Alright, so here’s what I want to look at, in sequence:
+So here’s what you want to look at, in sequence: